Seahawks-Rams on Thursday night could shift a budding rivalry into a higher gear

 That the Rams “coulda, woulda, shoulda’’ won the Super Bowl only reinforced to the Seahawks how close they remain to elite status, a feeling that manifested itself in the aggressive move to add Jadeveon Clowney.

-Beat the Rams Thursday night and the 42-7 of 22 months ago begins to recede that much further into the distance — and in meaning.
+Beat the Rams on Thursday night, and the 42-7 of 22 months ago begins to recede that much further into the distance — and in meaning.

 But in Seattle’s only game in its first four this season against a team with a winning record — the Saints — the Seahawks stumbled.